-To try and understand the genes that we misplaced along the way, researchers have built a running list of genes that enable regenerating animals to grow back tails or damaged tissues.
+To try and understand these genes, researchers have built a running list of genes that enable regenerating animals to grow back tails or damaged tissues.
 And in some cases, they have found that genes important for regeneration in other creatures also have counterparts in humans.

 Scientists at Duke University have found some of those genes in zebrafish, which they say can be turned on in injury sites.
 Some can even be engineered to change the ability of other animals to regenerate.
 Kenneth D. Poss, Ph.D., senior author of the study and professor of cell biology at Duke University School of Medicine, stated, “We want to know how regeneration happens, with the ultimate goal of helping humans realize their full regenerative potential [. . .]
 Our study points to a way that we could potentially awaken the genes responsible for regeneration that we all carry within us.”

 To make the find, Duke researchers had to figure out if these stretches of DNA existed in the first place.
 They already knew that small chunks of sequence, called enhancer elements, control when genes are turned on in a developing embryo, so they began there.